alaingilbert/Turntable-API/README.md

 * `section_aware`
 * `sort` - What to sort by

-### stalk ( userId:string [, allInformations=false:bool ], callback:fn )
+### stalk ( userId:string [, allInformation=false:bool ], callback:fn )

 Get the location of a user.
-If `allInformations` is `true`, you'll also receive the information about the room and the user.
+If `allInformation` is `true`, you'll also receive the information about the room and the user.

 ###### Warning

-This function will make the bot become a fan of the user.
+This function will make you become a fan of the user.

 ### getFavorites ( callback:fn )